bandada-infra/bandada/libs/reputation/README.md

 })
 ```

-Once you create your own validator and publish your NPM package, you can open a PR to add your validator to the ones supported by Bandada.
+Once you create your own validator and publish your NPM package, you can open a PR to add your validator to the ones supported by Bandada (`validators.ts` file).